Flashfyre/Yume-2kki-Explorer/README.md

 ### Wallpapers

 Display a list of available wallpapers in a modal window.
-Hovering over a wallpaper will show information from the Wiki on how to locate it.
+Hovering over a wallpaper will show information from the Wiki on how to obtain it.
 Clicking a wallpaper will navigate to the world it's located in if applicable.

+### Soundtrack

+Display a list of available BGM tracks in a modal window.
+Hovering over a track will show information from the Wiki on where it is used.
+Clicking a track or pressing the play button will play the track in the audio player.

 ## Settings